How Music Helps You Exercise

 Maybe Ed Sheeran gets your heart in shape or Bruce Springsteen reminds you that you were born to run!
 Most fitness enthusiasts know that good music inspires their workouts and helps them to get the most out of it.
 Imagine an hour long spin class in silence or a Zumba class without Latin tunes.
 Decades of research stand behind the fact that music enhances athletic performance, but you already knew that.

-Research on Music & Exercise
+Research Shows Music Benefits Exercise

 More than ten years of research by Dr. Costas Karageorghis at Brunel University in London asserts that working out with music can improve fitness.
 According to his research, music improves fitness by reducing the perception of one's exertion, increasing endurance, and enhancing beneficial exercise effects.